ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 C.is_cwnd_limited: True if the connection has fully utilized C.cwnd at any point in the last packet-timed round trip.

-## Per-Packet State {#per-packet-state}

-P.delivered: C.delivered when the given packet was sent by transport connection C.

-P.departure_time: The earliest pacing departure time for the given packet.
+C.next_send_time: The earliest pacing departure time for the next packet scheduled for transmission.

-P.tx_in_flight: C.inflight at the time of the packet transmission.

 ## Per-ACK Rate Sample State {#per-ack-rate-sample-state}